 Induction into Sigma Pi Sigma includes lifetime membership to the society and one year of membership to the Society of Physics Students.
 Undergraduate candidates must be in the upper one-third of their class in general scholarship and have a higher minimum average for physics courses.
 They must have completed at least three semesters of full-time college work and at least three courses in physics that count toward the major.
 Graduate students and faculty members may be elected at any time.
 For more information, please contact Huizhong Xu, Ph.D., at 718-990-1891 or [email protected].

 Sigma Tau Delta, the English honor society, is open to both graduate students and undergraduates majoring or minoring in English.
 Graduate students need a minimum 3.5 GPA for membership to the honor society, and undergraduates need a minimum of three English classes beyond the core requirements, an overall GPA of 3.3, and an English GPA of 3.5.
-For more information, contact Amy King, Ph.D., at 718-990-5314 or [email protected].
+For more information, contact Nicole Rice, Ph.D., at (718)-990-6387 or [email protected].

 Established in 1928, Skull and Circle seeks to recognize outstanding juniors in St. John’s College of Liberal Arts and Sciences who have attained a high standard of academic excellence and moral character, and who have contributed to University life through involvement in campus activities.
-Members are selected through a lengthy and intense process, and Skull and Circle membership is the highest honor the College can bestow upon students.
-Students who are selected for the society are inducted at the traditional “tapping” ceremony.
-For more information about Skull and Circle and how to apply, please contact Gregory Gades at 718-990-1631 or [email protected].
+Applications are distributed in early March each year to St. John’s College students of junior standing who have achieved a 3.5 or higher cumulative GPA.
+New members are selected solely by the current student membership after a lengthy and arduous review process.
+Applicants find out they have been selected when they are “tapped” by the current members at the annual St. John’s College Dean’s Convocation and Skull and Circle Tapping Ceremony held in April each year.
+Induction into Skull and Circle is considered the highest honor that can be bestowed upon a St. John’s College student.
+For more information, please contact Gregory Gades, Skull and Circle Moderator, at [email protected].

 St. John’s University has been a member of Theta Alpha Kappa, the national honor society for religious studies and theology, since its inception in 1976.
 Students in the chapter have access to Theta Alpha Kappa’s vigorous national program of scholarship awards and fellowship competitions, publication in the society’s journal, and an annual prize for outstanding student papers.